nelsonlopezjimenez/web-dev-for-beginners/3-terrarium/QUESTIONS-RESOLVED/README.md

 ## Questions on CSS

-1. ✅ you see absolutely nothing render.
+1. ### ✅ you see absolutely nothing render.
 Why?
 1. ### what does the term **cascade** in CSS mean?
 1. ### How do you understand the term **inheritance** in the context of styling an HTML page?
+1. ### Can you make a nested style inherit a different property?
 1. ### in the `plant-holder` class the height was set to 13%, why?

-1. ### did you do: ✅ Experiment with switching the types of positioning of the side containers and the plant-holder.
+1. ### did you do?: ✅ Experiment with switching the types of positioning of the side containers and the plant-holder.
 What happens?
+1. ### ✅ Why do you need both a plant holder and a plant CSS selector?
+1. ### ✅ Experiment with switching the types of positioning of the side containers and the plant-holder.
+What happens?

-1. ### did you do: ✅ Try changing the jar colors and opacity vs. those of the dirt.
+1. ### did you do?: ✅ Try changing the jar colors and opacity vs. those of the dirt.
 What happens?
 Why?

 ## Questions on JavaScript